 Albanians sure do love their pizza but byrek would have to be a close second when it comes to cheap street food.
 Byrek is basically a heavy version of spinach and ricotta pie.
 I always think one slice of byrek per year is more than enough but do give it a try, it’s cheap and filling.
 Other street foods you might see around the city include the ever-popular kokoshka (popcorn), grilled corn on the cob and sweet desserts like baklava.

 Not only did former dictator Enver Hoxha oversee the construction of more than 700,000 concrete bunkers across Albania, but he also built an underground bunker for himself (of course) to escape nuclear war or foreign invasion.
-There are two bunkers which are now museums, the larger BunkArt museum is located outside of the city but BunkArt2 is not far from Skanderbeg Square.
+There are two bunkers that are now museums, the larger BunkArt museum is located outside of the city but BunkArt2 is not far from Skanderbeg Square.

 Checkpoint and the Spy Museum